Provisions concerning the SWICA websites

 7.1 Data processing during website visits

-By using our website, you give SWICA permission to process your data during the visit (in accordance with section 3.1) to the extent laid out above and for the stated purpose (in accordance with no. 4.1).
+The user of the SWICA website gives SWICA permission to process the user's data during the visit (in accordance with section 3.1) to the extent laid out above and for the stated purpose (in accordance with no. 4.1).

 7.2 Data processing through use of online services